 Anneliese Hutchinson, service director for development, transport and public protection, said: “It is extremely disappointing to find a main car dealership failing to provide its customers with this kind of information.

 “It is reassuring that the courts appear to have taken this matter very seriously, and imposed a significant fine and order for compensation.”

 Harcus Sinclair told AM's sister title, Fleet News, that less than two weeks after asking used car buyers to register their interest in its used car mis-selling group action related to the sale of former fleet and rental cars, more than 4,000 people have been in touch.

-Damon Parker, head of litigation at Harcus Sinclair, said: “I’m surprised by how many people have come forward saying they didn’t know [their vehicle’s history].”
+Damon Parker, head of litigation at Harcus Sinclair, said: “I’m surprised by how many people have come forward saying they didn’t know .”

 The SMMT told Fleet News that ex-fleet vehicles can be a great used car choice if, as with any other vehicle, it can be shown they have been maintained and serviced properly.
 It advises consumers to carry out all the relevant background checks before committing to buying a used car.

 “Simple steps such as checking the log book, using the DVLA’s vehicle information checker and verifying MOT history can all offer peace of mind to car buyers,” it said.